 The City of Charlotte is committed to ensuring all Charlotte-Mecklenburg residents have the opportunity to learn, understand and provide comments regarding City plans.
 Prior to developing the plan, the City consulted with its housing and community development partners.
-These groups included nonprofit organizations, the Charlotte Apartment Association, the Community Relations Committee, Carolina's Care Partnership, the Continuum of Care, the Charlotte Housing Authority and the Charlotte Mecklenburg Housing Partnership.
+These partners include nonprofit organizations, the Charlotte Apartment Association, the Community Relations Committee, Carolina's Care Partnership, the Continuum of Care, the Charlotte Housing Authority and DreamKey Partners (formerly Charlotte Mecklenburg Housing Partnership).

 Based on partner feedback, a needs assessment, and market analysis, the City developed a draft plan that was presented at three community forums, one of which was provided in Spanish.
-The draft plan was made available for 30 days for review and comment online and at Mecklenburg County libraries.
+The draft plan was made available for 30 days for review and comment online or mailed to a citizen upon request.
 Finally, City Council held a public hearing prior to approving the plan.
 This City conducts citizen engagement that results in better plans that more wholly reflect the needs and aspirations of all Charlotteans.